 Tomatillo Salsa is super easy to make with just a handful of ingredients.
-With a few simple tweaks you can make 3 varieties of this salsa with the same ingredients to use as a sauce or a dip.
+With a few simple tweaks you can make 3 varieties of this salsa with the same ingredients to use as a sauce or a dip – raw, roasted and lacto-fermented.

 Tomatillo salsa, sometimes called salsa verde, is a Mexican condiment often used as a dip or a sauce.
 It's widely available in jars from the grocery store, but it's such a simple recipe if you can find fresh tomatillos is worth making it yourself!

-I first tried making this green salsa when I saw tomatillos at my local farmer's market.
-Before this I was not aware that tomatillos are grown in Ontario (Canada).
+I first tried making this green salsa when I saw tomatillos at my local farmer’s market.
+I didn’t know that tomatillos are grown in Ontario (Canada) but now I look forward to the season close to the end of summer every year.

 Ingredients